 Let me tell you about the children’s sermon I’ve heard more often than any other.
 I must have heard half a dozen preachers deliver some variation of this.

 The preacher sits down with the kids, Bible in hand.
-When they say what it is
+The pastor asks if they know what it is.
+They answer:

 A Bible… (duh)

-the preacher asks if they know what it is for.
+Then the preacher asks if they know what the Bible is for.

 Then, whatever the kids say, the preacher says the Bible is our God-given user’s manual for living.